 Muscle fibre preparation and protocols.
 Frogs (Rana esculenta), cooled to 2-4 °C, were killed by a percussive blow to the head followed by destruction of the spinal cord in accordance with EU official regulations on Use of Laboratory Animals, and of the University of Florence Ethical Committee (in compliance with the rules of the Decreto Legislativo of Italian Government 4 marzo 2014, n.
 26).
 Small bundles of 2-3 fibres were dissected from tibialis anterior muscles, taking care at minimising the length of the tendon attachment at the two ends.
 The bundles were then transferred to an experimental chamber containing Ringer's solution at 4 °C and mounted vertically at beamline ID02 between a capacitance force transducer and a loudspeaker-coil motor, carried by micromanipulators for adjustment of the bundle length and position in the X-ray beam path.
 Two mylar windows were moved as close as possible to the preparation to reduce the X-ray path in water.
-X-ray patterns were collected on the FReLoN CCD detector with 2048 x 2048 pixels (active area $50x50 \text{ mm}^2$).
-The isometric tetanic force at 2.15 μm (T_0) was preliminarily measured to calibrate, for each fibre, the size of the force step $(0.25 T_0)$ imposed either at rest or during tetanic stimulation with the contraction inhibited by the presence of PNB (20 μM).
-The sarcomere length (SL) was then set to 2.6 μm, to prevent that at rest the lengthening response following a 0.25 T_0 force step could encompass the range of movement of the motor-length transducer.
-The X-ray patterns were recorded with a camera length of 1.6 m (to collect up to the sixth order of the myosin-based reflections).
-Radiation damage was minimised by translating the bundle along its axis by 100 um between X-ray exposures and using fast tandem shutters to limit the exposure to the acquisition time.
+X-ray patterns were collected on the FReLoN CCD detector with 2048 x 2048 pixels (active area 50x50 mm).
+The isometric tetanic force $(T_0)$ at 2.15 μm sarcomere length (SL) was preliminarily measured to calibrate, for each bundle, the size of the force step $(0.25 T_0)$ imposed either at rest or during tetanic stimulation with the contraction inhibited by the presence of PNB (20 μM).
+The SL was then set to 2.6 μm, to prevent that at rest the lengthening response following a 0.25 T0 force step could encompass the range of movement of the motor-length transducer.
+The Xray patterns were recorded with a camera length of 1.6 m (to collect up to the sixth order of the myosin-based reflections).
+Radiation damage was minimised by translating the bundle along its axis by 100 μm between Xray exposures and using fast tandem shutters to limit the exposure to the acquisition time.
 To follow the stress dependent structural dynamics of the thick filament, we collected 3 ms frames at various times following the force step.
-Corresponding 3 ms frames in the time series from each protocol were added to improve S:N.
+Corresponding 3 ms frames in the time series from each protocol were added to improve S:N. One or two diffraction patterns per bundle were recorded with 31 m camera length to collect the sarcomeric reflections and check for SL changes and homogeneity during the protocol.

 Results.
-Data analysis has been delayed by contingent problems of re-calibration of the FReLoN CCD detector but provisionally reveals an activation dependent enhancement in the ability of titin to transmit the stress to the thick filament and a hierarchy in the ensuing sequence of structural changes concerning thick filament backbone, myosin motors and MyBP-C related signals.
+Data analysis had initially been delayed by contingent problems of re-calibration for spatial distortion of the FReLoN CCD detector for the data collected during LS-2992 visit.
+With the LS-3085 visit we improved statistics and the results clearly indicate an activation-dependent enhancement in the ability of titin to transmit the stress to the thick filament and a hierarchy in the ensuing sequence of structural changes concerning thick filament backbone, myosin motors and MyBP-C related signals.
+These results are reported in a manuscript submitted to PNAS and currently under review.